-Figure 5 shows the estimated functional forms for the different parameters and in the two states (VIX values have been divided by 100 to vary between 0 and 1).
-The smoothing parameters have been chosen with a CV procedure (with repeated resamples), over a grid of vectors built on the values $\{.5, 2, 8, 15, 25\}$.
-The selected value of the smoothing parameter is identical for each covariate and in each state, and equal to 8.
+Figure 8 shows the estimated functional forms for the different parameters and in the two states (VIX values have been divided by 100 to vary between 0 and 1).
+The smoothing parameters have been chosen with a CV procedure (with repeated resamples), over a grid of vectors built on the values {.5, 2, 8, 15, 25}.
+The selected value of the smoothing parameter is identical for each covariate and in each state, and equal to 8 when using 11 basis functions.
 The nonparametric approach seems useful to handle some non-linearities (in particular for the unemployment rate and the VIX).
-We used 11 basis functions.
 Increases in the PRF are associated with increases in λ , in both states.
 This association is stronger in state 2 compared to state 1.
 For the unemployment rate, we observe a U-shape of the functional forms: up to a given point (around 10%), an increase in the unemployment rate is associated with a decrease in σ , and then with an increase in σ beyond this point (however, since the density of the covariate beyond this point is low, it can be simply a boundary effect).
-For the VIX index, we observe in one state a strong increase in γ when the VIX parameters and of the transition probabilities, are given in Table 4.
+For the VIX index, we observe in one state a strong increase in γ when the VIX increases, whereas in the other state, the functional form is quite flat.
+Estimated values of the constant parameters and of the transition probabilities, are given in Table 4.
 Both states are found to be highly persistent, as indicated by the diagonal elements of the tpm close to one (see Table 4).

-Figure 6 displays the estimated parameters in both states, over time.
+Figure 9 displays the estimated parameters in both states, over time.
 Using the Viterbi algorithm, we assign the period January 2005 - March 2007 to the second state.
 Then we observe three shifts between states: from state 2 to state 1 during the 2^{nd} and 3^{rd} quarter of 2007, from state 1 to state 2 during the last quarter of 2007, and then from state 2 to state 1 during the first quarter of 2008, up to June 2014.
-Figure 7, left side, shows the state probabilities over time.
+Figure 10, left side, shows the state probabilities over time.
 The first shift corresponds to the period where a merger with another bank, Capitalia, takes place.
 Looking at UniCredit historical figures and yearly reports, we observe a huge increase in the leverage ratio for the 3^{rd} quarter of 2007, following the buyout of Capitalia during the previous quarter.
 The second shift (during the last quarter of 2007) corresponds to a period of intense reduction of the leverage ratio, as well as a restructuring of UniCredit activities.
 Lastly, the third shift corresponds to the start of a progressive increase in the Tier-I capital ratio.
 It could indicate that following the crisis, UniCredit decided to operate a drastic change in its risk management.
 January 2008 sees also the enforcement of Basel II rules for the advanced internal rating-based approach.
-This change of regulation could be the source of changes in the risk management process, which in turn influence the frequency and severity of operational losses.
+This change of regulation could be the source of changes in the risk management process, which in turn influence the frequency and severity of the suffered operational losses.